akikoo/one-web-boilerplate/README.md

 	and template file that we need to include, to render that particular page.

 ### CSS - five stylesheets by default, included in the following order:
-* /webroot/assets/css/normalize.css (reset styles)
+* /webroot/assets/css/common/normalize.css (reset styles)
-* /webroot/assets/css/base.css (global, mobile first styles, containing only common colour and typographic rules for basic experience to all users)
+* /webroot/assets/css/common/base.css (global, mobile first styles, containing only common colour and typographic rules for basic experience to all users)
+* /webroot/assets/css/common/utilities.css (helper styles from HTML5 Boilerplate and
+	HTML5 Mobile Boilerplate)
 * /webroot/assets/css/responsive.css (layout with Media Queries for responsive, enhanced design for smartphones, tablets and larger screens)
-* /webroot/assets/css/utilities.css (helper styles from HTML5 Boilerplate and
-	HTML5 Mobile Boilerplate)
-* /webroot/assets/css/ie/ie6.1.1.css (Universal IE6 styles, not concatenated
-	with other styles)
+* /webroot/assets/css/unresponsive.css (layout without Media Queries for legacy IE 6/7/8 browsers; alternatively, you can use this as non-responsive main stylesheet that simply includes modular stylesheets).

+responsive.css and unresponsive.css are the main stylesheets that @import the rest.
+Note that styles are @import-ed only for development.
+For production, the build script inlines and minifies styles in the same order that you @import-ed them.
+Nice, eh?
+But keep in mind that you have to @import the core styles (see above) before anything else.

+So you basically have two possible main routes here: go responsive, or go modular (or preferably both).
+If you want the build script to process your new stylesheets, you have to add ==|== filename ==== in the header.
+See /webroot/assets/css/mq-overlap/320-up.css for an example.

+Similarly, if you add new Media Queries, you need to add /*replace*/ comment hooks for the build script to comment out the Medua Queries, like so:

+/*replace*/@media only screen and (min-width: 20em) and (max-width: 29.9375em) {/*replace*/

+	/* Style adjustments for viewports between 320px and 479px go here */

+}/*replace*/

+Again, see /webroot/assets/css/mq-overlap/320-up.css for an example.

-Any other stylesheets you create should be placed in /webroot/assets/css/modules.
+Any other stylesheets you create should probably be placed in /webroot/assets/css/modules.
-Remember to update references in /html/components/document_head.shtml.
+Remember to add @import rules for any new styles in responsive.css and unresponsive.css.
 After the base styles, the order in which the module stylesheets are included should't matter (you write your styles carefully, right?)
 The idea is that module styles inherit only from base rules, not from other modules.

 ### JavaScript
 * Third-party plugins are included in /webroot/assets/js/lib.
 Custom scripts are